 The surveillance increased after 1917, when concerns about the Russian Revolution’s potential to spread communism combined with a new series of domestic bombings and heightened labor unrest to produce a growing public hysteria about radicals.

 In January 1920, another 6,000 suspected radicals, most members of the Industrial Workers of the World (IWW), were arrested and those who were not citizens were deported.
-By the end of the month, 10,000 individuals had been rounded up.
+By the end of the month, 10,000 individuals had been rounded up in what became known as the Palmer Raids.
 At the time it was the largest mass arrest in the history of the United States.
 Although the public generally supported these efforts, Palmer and his federal agents were accused by civil liberties groups of using illegal and unconstitutional methods for obtaining evidence and conducting surveillance, including warrantless searches, illegal wiretaps, and cruel interrogation techniques.

 ACLU founded in response